MultiSafepay/docs/content/getting-started/surcharges.md

 ---
 title : "Surcharges"
-weight: 40
-meta_title: "Surcharges - MultiSafepay Docs"
-read_more: "."
-short_description: "About surcharges and European regulations."
-url: '/surcharges/'
-layout: single
-logo: '/svgs/General.svg'
-aliases:
-    - /faq/payment-regulations/surcharges
-    - /faq/payment-regulations/about-surcharges
-    - /security-and-legal/payment-regulations/about-surcharges/
-    - /about-payments/surcharges/
+category: 627bbcf80c1c9c0050320b60
+order: 205
+hidden: false
+parentDoc: 62a087abb10eb40052c9fd04
 ---
-{{< blue-notice >}} Check this page regularly for updates on implementing the PSD2. {{< /blue-notice >}}
+> ℹ️ ​Check this page regularly for updates on implementing the PSD2.

 A surcharge is a fee merchants may charge customers on top of the total order amount to cover the cost of accepting certain payment methods.
 This may be a fixed amount or a percentage of the total order amount.

 Your right to apply surcharges varies per payment method and the customer’s country.

-## PSD2
+# PSD2

 The PSD2 applies to the whole European Economic Area (EEA), but individual states can decide how to implement certain aspects.
 Always check what rules apply in the country your business is registered in.

 In the Netherlands, the [Authority for Consumers & Markets (ACM)](https://www.acm.nl) is responsible for PSD2 oversight.
 The Dutch National Bank recommends always contacting ACM for inquiries.

-## Surcharges prohibited
+# Surcharges prohibited

 Surcharges are banned for both individual and business customers on: